maahirmaare/Payroll-Golis/README.md

 ## Feedback
 Feedback and contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## Contact
-For further inquiries or support, please contact [your contact information].